yuanyuanyuan/codex-father/docs/_archive/phase3-design.md

           severity: warning
           service: codex-father
         annotations:
-          summary: "No tasks completed recently"
+          summary: 'No tasks completed recently'
-          description: "No tasks have been completed in the last 10 minutes"
+          description: 'No tasks have been completed in the last 10 minutes'

       - alert: TaskQueueBacklog
         expr: codex_active_tasks_total > 50